gem5bootcamp/lps2024/slides/02-Using-gem5/09-sampling.md

 There is an example in [materials/02-Using-gem5/09-sampling/02-elfies/run-elfies.py](../../materials/02-Using-gem5/09-sampling/02-elfies/run-elfies.py)

-We can run it with
+We can run it with the following command but it is not suggested because it will take too long.

 ```bash
 gem5 -re run-elfies.py
 ```

-It is a 8-threaded experiments with detailed setting that might run for eight hundred million instructions so it will take sometime to finish, so we shouldn't expect to get the result in this section.
+It is a 8-threaded experiments with a detailed system that might run for eight hundred million instructions so it will take sometime to finish.
 We have a completed m5out under the `materials/02-Using-gem5/09-sampling/02-elfies/complete/m5out` if you are interested in looking at the output.

 ---